lucapette/web/notes/docs/kotlin.md

 It makes function definitions (especially with coroutines) very readable.

-A good example of this:
+Functions that return strings are a practical example of this:

 ```kotlin